looqbox/guide/docs/tutorial.md

 ### Script sctructure

+In this section, you'll learn about the structure that your script should be implemented.

 #### Dependencies

 In order to develop a script for Looqbox you should use our Looqbox Package.
 The package allows you to interact with the interface and help you structure your data to be displayed in our client.